deadman22-rgb/TerminalYoutubemusicVisualiser/README.md

 ## 👋 Wrap Up

 Enjoy your music with some terminal eye-candy!
-If you have ideas to make it better, feel free to contribute or just have fun with it.
+If you have ideas to make it better, feel free to contribute or just have fun with it. i will probably addd a way here if anyone wants to buy me a coffee or enriched uranium